GluuFederation/docs-oxd-prod/3.1.2/sources/api/index.md

 #### Get User Info

-Use the access token from the step above to retrieve a JSON object with the user claims.
+Use this operation with the access token to obtain user claims (e.g. first name, last name, e-mail, etc.) about the authenticated end-user.

+To learn more about the input and output of this operation, check the [API page](https://gluu.org/docs/oxd/api/#get-user-info).

+The set of claims in the response depends on the access privileges associated to the access token provided.
+This has to do with the scopes passed in [Site Registration](#register-site) API operation.

+A working example can be found at sample project: See method `getUserInfo` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).

 Request: